arc42/docs.arc42.org-site/_examples/09-decision-sample-1.md

 ---
 layout: post
-title: "Solution Strategy Example"
+title: "Example Decision: HTML Sanity Checker"
-tags: context example
+tags: decition example
-category: solution-strategy
+category: decision
-permalink: /examples/solution-strategy-1/
+permalink: /examples/decision-1/
 ---

 This is an example for an example.